precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 </figcaption>
 </figure>

 Next is "mods".
 What is meant by "mods"?
 In this case, "mods" refer to modifiers, that is to say <kbd>⇧ Shift</kbd>, <kbd>⎈ Control</kbd>, <kbd>⎇ Alt</kbd>, and <kbd>◆ GUI</kbd>.
-The last modifier in the list is also known as WinKey on Windows, Command on MacOS or Super/Meta on Linux and BSD.
+The last modifier in the list is also known as WinKey on Windows, Command on MacOS or Super/Meta[^1] on Linux and BSD.
 It is not to be confused with actual graphical user interfaces.

 So this means that "home row mods" are about placing modifiers on the home row.

 How can that be possible?
 Does this mean that the home row letters/symbols swap positions with the modifier keys?
 Most certainly not!
-You see, one of the untapped potential of modifiers that are active as long as you hold them is that they don't do anything useful when they're tapped (i.e. pressed and released) on their own — a notable exception is the Win/Super key which opens the start menu on Windows and Gnome and Alt which pops up the menu in graphical apps — but thanks to software like [QMK](https://docs.qmk.fm/#/), we can turn these momentary switch modifiers into dual-role keys which act as modifiers when held but act as other keys when tapped.
+You see, one of the untapped potential of modifiers that are active as long as you hold them is that they don't do anything useful when they're tapped (i.e. pressed and released) on their own — a notable exception is the Win/Super key which opens the start menu on Windows and Gnome as well as Alt which pops up the menu in graphical apps — but thanks to software like [QMK](https://docs.qmk.fm/#/), we can turn these momentary switch modifiers into dual-role keys which act as modifiers when held but act as other keys when tapped.
 This allows us to make more with less.

 The name QMK gives to this functionality is "mod-tap".
 Mod-taps are a subset of [dual-role keys](http://en.wikipedia.org/wiki/Modifier_key#Dual-role_keys).
 Other software which also implement this functionality call it differently.
 Therefore, we really should say "home row mod-taps" but in common parlance, "home row mods" is what's always used.